At the age of 16, Mariam Abeid became a mother.

 The leadership role

-The initiative has earned her space in the spaces where she operates, and she hopes to scale it up to outside Kisumu.
+The initiative has earned her leadership roles in the spaces where she operates, and she hopes to scale it up to outside Nyanza.

-She also uses sports in her sex education campaigns, which has earned her a patron of Kaloleni Women Handball team.
+She also uses sports in her girl empowerment campaigns, which has earned her a role as the patron of Arina/Shaurimoyo Women Netball and Football teams.

-Last year, Mariam was one of the 14 people nominated to Kisumu County Assembly.
+Last year, Mariam was nominated to Kisumu County Assembly by the ODM Party to represent her marginalised community.

 She had unsuccessfully vied for Kaloleni-Shaurimoyo Ward MCA on Orange Democratic Movement Party in the 2022 general election.